 Acesulfame K (K is the symbol for potassium) seems to go under the radar quite often.
 It’s almost as if it’s hiding behind the other artificial sweeteners and sneaking in the back door into your drink.
 It’s often blended with other artificial sweeteners to yield a more sugar-like taste, which is why it gets less attention.
 It also shares a similar bedtime story as aspartame, being discovered by accident when the scientists dip their finger(s) in the chemical solution and lick it off, only to find it to be very sweet.
 As with sucralose, you have to really rifle through the studies to try and discover where the potential problems may lie.

 Methlyene chloride is a solvent used in the beginning step of creating Acesulfame K. What is methlyene chloride?
-According to the EPA, it is predominately used as a solvent in paint strippers, removers and pharamcuetical drugs, and as propellent for insect sprays and aerosol paint sprays.
+According to the EPA, it is predominately used as a solvent in paint strippers, removers and pharmaceutical drugs, and as propellent for insect sprays and aerosol paint sprays.
 Exposure from the inhalation of methylene chloride have been linked to headaches, nausea, memory loss, liver and kidney issues, visual and auditory dysfunction, cardiovascular problems and an increased rate of cancer.

 According to this FDA 2003 document, “methylene chloride, a carcinogenic chemical, is a potential impurity in ACK resulting from its use as a solvent in the initial manufacturing step of the sweetener.
 In the past, FDA has assumed that methylene chloride is present in Acesulfame K at the LOD of 40 ppb (worst-case scenario) and has evaluated its safety by performing a risk assessment for methylene chloride based on this level.
 No new information has been received to change FDA’s previous risk assessment for methylene chloride.”
 You know how much of this should be considered safe for human consumption?
 Zero parts per billion.

-Best Electrolyte Drinks for Diabetes
+Best Electrolyte Drinks for Diabetes Guidelines

 Stevia has been found to regulate blood sugar and prevent hypertension, decrease blood glucose and improve carbohydrate metabolism.
 Lo Han Guo has been found to improve insulin response, reduce blood sugar, lower lipid peroxidation and reduce protein spilling (better kidney function).
 When chromium is available in sufficient amounts, lower amounts of insulin are required to move glucose into the cells.
 One randomized, double-blind study found that after 12 weeks, vitamin C with metformin increased ascorbic acid levels, reduced fasting blood sugar, post-meal blood glucose and improved HbA1C compared to the placebo group.